 |6 July 2018||Deadline to report employees expenses and benefits|

 |31 July 2018||2nd payment on account for 2017/2018 tax year deadline.|

 |31 October 2017 (midnight)||Paper self-assessment returns deadline for tax year 2017/2018|

 |30 December 2018||Online submission deadline for self-assessment tax returns for 2017/2018 for HMRC to collect tax through PAYE tax codes owing less than 3,000|

 |31 January 2019 (midnight)||Deadline for online self-assessment tax return and for paying tax bill for tax year ending 5 April 2017/18|

-For more information see the UK’s salary and benefits details in our countrypedia.
+For more information see our UK payroll and benefits guide.